2.1 Strategy and management

 2.6 Technology, innovation and strategic investment

-2.6.1 Oversee Nationwide’s Strategic Investment Portfolio and conduct and annual review of the Strategic Investment Plan.
+2.6.1 Oversee Nationwide's Strategic Investment Portfolio and approve annual funding of the Strategic Investment Plan in aggregate, to be underpinned by specific outcomes.

 2.7.1 Approval of recommendations from the Executive Risk Committee for: